calq-framework/cli/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/calq-framework/cli)](https://api.reuse.software/info/github.com/calq-framework/cli)

 # Calq CLI
-Calq CLI is the world's first fully automatic and fully customizable CLI framework for .NET.
-It automatically generates professional CLI tools from any .NET library using advanced API mirroring — instantly turning backend code into ready-to-use internal tools.
+Calq CLI is the world's first CLI framework that automatically generates professional CLI tools from any .NET library via advanced API mirroring — reducing enterprise R&D complexity and costs by instantly turning backend code into ready-to-use internal tools.
-Calq CLI interprets commands dynamically, making it possible to operate on any classlib without requiring any programming.
+Calq CLI mirrors the .NET type system at runtime, making it possible to operate on any classlib without defining commands, options, or parameters.

 ## No Programming CLI Generation for .NET
 Calq CLI in its default configuration follows GNU (and POSIX) [conventions](https://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html) and processes any classlib out of the box with comprehensive type support.